jdhughes-usgs/GW3099-2024/README.md

 * Alden Provost
 * Michael Reno

+## Software

+Software installation instruction are provided in [SOFTWARE.md](./SOFTWARE.md).
+Contact jdhughes@usgs.gov if you have any problems installing the class software.

 ## Agenda

-The following tentative agenda is based on a start time each morning of 8:30 AM and an ending time each day of 5:00 PM.
+The following tentative agenda is based on a start time each morning of 8:30 AM and an ending time each day of 4:30 PM.
 The agenda may be adjusted during the week in response to student requests.

 ### Monday